LTER-LIFE/FDFDT-Manual/05-storage.Rmd

 **Do you want version control?**

-Not all repositories provide version control, meaning that changes in the data and reuploads are not tracked but only the most recent version is available.
-If this is an important component for you, you should make sure the chosen repository provides this option.
+Version control means that changes in the data and reuploads are tracked and that  multiple versions of your data are available.
+Not all repositories provide version control, so if this is important for you, make sure that the chosen repository provides this option.
 At [re3data.org](http://re3data.org), for example, you can directly filter for repositories with versioning.

 **Do you retain custody of your data or is it transferred to the repository?**

 There are repositories that obtain the custody of your data once it is uploaded there, meaning that the [data management](#datamanagement) is done by the repository and your possibilities in managing the data are then very limited.
 This can be beneficial if you do not want to have further responsibility for your data, but if you want to still be able to manage the data yourself after uploading it, a repository where the custody stays with you will be better suited.

 ## Repositories to store biodiversity data

-Here we want to provide you with some examples of commonly used repositories for biodiversity data but this is of course a non-exclusive list and other options might be more suitable for your data.
+Here are some examples of commonly used repositories for biodiversity data.
+This list is non-exclusive;  other options might exist that are more suitable for your data.

 ### Global repositories
 **GBIF**, the [Global Biodiversity Information Facility](http://gbif.org), is a data infrastructure and international network providing open access to biodiversity data.
+In the coming years, GBIF is expanding to include a variety of other data types, including eDNA data, camera trap data, and data on species interactions @GBIF_2021.
 It holds species occurrence data from different sources, ranging from museum collections to field observations.
 Data is stored using data standards, such as [Darwin Core](#DwC), and is openly accessible to everyone.

 **OBIS**, the [Ocean Biodiversity Information System](https://obis.org/), is an international databank system for maritime biodiversity and biogeographic data with the objective to provide the largest knowledge base on the diversity, distribution and abundance of marine organisms.